 His team examined paintings from the Hirshberg Collection which were done by Abstract Expressionists like Hans Hofmann and Jackson Pollock.

-These paintings were painted on poorly stretched canvas primed with Zinc Oxyde or Acrylic Emulsion House Paint Grounds.
+However, these paintings were painted on poorly stretched canvas primed with Zinc Oxide or Acrylic Emulsion House Paint Grounds.

 Since the test findings cannot be separated from the non-archival commercial house paint grounds they only tell us one thing.
 DO NOT USE ZINC OXYDE OF ACRYLIC EMULSION HOUSE PAINT TO PRIME YOUR CANVAS.